 I probably never will make perfect chickens.
 There is a lack of talent or possibly patience.
 But I do not despair; Beethoven is my favorite and Beethoven is not perfect.

-Beethoven is lightning on the mountaintop that bursts into golden raindrops.
+Beethoven is lightning on the mountain that bursts into golden raindrops.
 Beethoven is the sun breaking through stormy black clouds.
-Beethoven is the hint of jasmine on the soft breeze of a summer night as the leaves rustle in my garden.

 The music cradles the sleepy chickens and I take out another bird and say a blessing through the soft feathers and celebrate, celebrate, celebrate the live-long day.